omprakash8788/-windy-picture-8509/README.md

 Want to see live preview https://violetbeaute.netlify.app/

-Violet Beaute is an e-commerce web application.
+Violet Beaute is an e-commerce product-based web application.
 It has a variety of categories, just visit the products listing page, trending primer page or shampoo page and you will see all the products available, apply sorting, filter and search as per your need and in just a few clicks you can order products from the website.

 ![Screenshot (1872)](https://github.com/omprakash8788/-windy-picture-8509/assets/73363392/afd32d66-2e47-482a-b3a8-91db79e8774d)